Would you be interested in a course that promised “30 days to better English for Professionals?”

 L. 2 Keys to persuasion, including reading a related article (L.2 practice) & practicing some of its ideas after L. 3.

-L. 3 (Group lesson) Pros & cons & how to disagree without being disagreeable
+L. 3 Pros & cons & how to disagree without being disagreeable

 L. 4 Positive & negative connotations of words (with a worksheet for practice)

-L. 1 will be a little different in this lesson.
-We'll use the 15 word families in this module's vocabulary to illustrate English word building: prefixes, suffixes, & roots, & especially how suffixes can change the word's use in a sentence (its "part of speech"--verb, noun, etc.)
+L. 1 will introduce 15 word families, & the exercise will illustrate English word building using some of those words & earlier vocabulary.
+In L. 1 we will concentrate on suffixes & how they can change a word's use in a sentence (its "part of speech"--verb, noun, etc.)

 L. 3 More on word roots.
 Practice with a word root recognition game.

-L. 4 Group lesson: more vocabulary-building skills: context clues & tools like dictionaries & thesauruses.
-Discuss an article using some of the module's vocabulary to discuss some current issues (Covid-19, vaccine research, & the role immigrants played in developing vaccines.)
+L. 4 More vocabulary-building skills including using context clues.
+Read an article using some of the module's vocabulary to discuss some current issues (Covid-19, vaccine research, & the role immigrants played in developing vaccines.)

-L. 5 A final live Q&A & a 'graduation' celebration.
+L. 5 A final live Q&A & a 'graduation' celebration, or a lesson on Greek roots between launches.